This Day in History on 18th May

 Death / Death Anniversary:

-1772: Janoji Bhosle, warrior in Peshwa kingdom, passed away.
+1772: Janoji Bhosle, a warrior in the Peshwa kingdom, passed away.

-1966: Panchanan Maheshwari, great Indian scientist of botany, passed away.
+1966: Panchanan Maheshwari, a great Indian scientist of botany, passed away.

 1995: Sukhomoy Sengupta, 76, Tripura’s first CM, passed away.